| (Editor's notes:

 incentive for regulators to allow payment even if distributable

 profits are technically insufficient.
+The intentions

 of bank management regarding the circumstances of when payment may